TheSPSDAO/SPS-Validator/README.md

 - Set `KILL_BLOCK` in your .env file to the scheduled updates block number and restart your node (`./run.sh restart`).
 - As the kill block gets closer, you should set your node to inactive.
 - When the `KILL_BLOCK` hits, your node will stop.
-- Run `./run.sh stop` so it stops restarting itself.
+- `./run.sh stop` so it stops restarting itself.
 - _(Note)_ You can run `./run.sh snapshot` to take a backup of your database before updating to be safe.
 If you need to restore this snapshot, see [snapshots](#snapshots).
 - You can now pull the latest version with `git fetch && git checkout release-<version>`.
-- Run `./run.sh build` to apply the latest database updates.
+- `./run.sh build` to apply the latest database updates.
 When it asks if you want to download a new snapshot, you can enter "n".
 - Remove the `KILL_BLOCK` from your .env file
-- Run `./run.sh rebuild_service validator` to rebuild the validator with the latest updates.
+- `./run.sh rebuild_service validator` to rebuild the validator with the latest updates.
 This will also start the validator.
-- Run `./run.sh rebuild_service ui` if you want to rebuild the UI.
+- `./run.sh rebuild_service ui` if you want to rebuild the UI.

 ### Starting over from a fresh snapshot